florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 PEMFC weight calculation
 ========================
-The PEMFC weight is calculated with the cell density :math:`\rho_{cell}`, which is the total weight divided by the total effective area of the PEMFC.
+The PEMFC stack weight is calculated with the cell density :math:`\rho_{cell}`, which is the total weight divided by the total effective area of the PEMFC stack.
 Utilizing the :math:`\rho_{cell}` of Aerostak 200W provided by :cite:`hoogendoorn:2018`, the weight of the PEMFC stack can be expressed as:

 .. math::